run-house/runhouse/docs/api/run.rst

 ~~~~~~~~~
 Runs can be useful in a number of different ways:

-- **Lineage**: Using Runs, we can easily trace the usage and dependencies between various
+- **Caching**: Using Runs, we can easily trace the usage and dependencies between various
   resources.
 For example, we may have a pipeline that produces a pre-preprocessed dataset, trains a model, and exports
   the model for inference.
 It would be useful to know which functions (or microservices) were used to produce each
   stage of the pipeline, and which data artifacts were created along the way.
+Caching also works among a team, so
+  when one person on a team creates a Run, others can benefit from the cached result (without needing to check
+  whether the result is present yet).

+- **Auditability**: With Runs we can easily inspect inputs, logs and outputs for a particular function call or
+  command execution.
+This makes it much easier to debug or reproduce a particular workflow.

 - **Sharing**: Runs (like all other Runhouse objects) can easily be shared among team members.
 This is useful when we have